 Morning sessions introduce avalanche concepts to students.
 Afternoon field sessions in backcountry terrain provide hands-on experience and ensure quality field time with our top-notch staff.
 Each day students travel into backcountry ski terrain in small groups with their instructors.

-These experiential sessions examine topics discussed in the classroom.
+These experiential sessions examine the topics discussed in the classroom.
 All students will be able to practice route finding and terrain analysis, dig snow pits and conduct stability tests.
-Unlike many avalanche courses, Silverton Avalanche School students gain practical training in the wild backcountry rather than a ski area.
-The redesigned Recreational Level 1 will include more field on route planning, terrain management, and hazard evaluation time, as 4-6 hours of field time in the past were needed to cover companion rescue.
+The redesigned Recreational Level 1 will include more field on route planning, terrain management, and hazard evaluation time.

 Students receive valuable input, instant feedback, and vital insight from our instructors who are responsible for mitigating avalanche hazard in Class A avalanche terrain filled with one of the most dangerous snowpacks on earth, where avalanche hazard assessment and reduction is an everyday job.
 Instructors will help students acquire and enhance the critical skills, perceptual cues, and knowledge needed to make better decisions with greater accuracy and success.

 Level 1 is for anyone who wants to recreate in or near avalanche terrain.
 Participants may have attended some awareness classes or workshops or completed the Avalanche Rescue course, but none are a prerequisite for this course.
 Aspiring professionals will need to take this Level 1 and Avalanche Rescue as a prerequisite for the Pro 1 course.